New EnglandFarm Guide

 Ferment Farm

-Ferment Farm gives southern Maine a working orchard and market connection with apples, pears, blueberries, vegetables, pumpkins, farm store shopping, and.
+Ferment Farm gives southern Maine a working orchard and market connection with apples, pears, blueberries, vegetables, pumpkins, farm store shopping, and pick-your-own crops.
+It is a useful York County link.

 Greater Portland and Casco Bay